Lumineers® (ultra-thin porcelain veneers) pricing

 An insurance plan may cover veneers if placing them also provides some important non-cosmetic benefit.
 This might include correcting some type of dental health issue or the replacement of deteriorated veneers that now place a tooth at risk for dental disease.

-If your dentist thinks that your situation may qualify, they can fill out the needed insurance forms to petition your insurance provider on your behalf in hope of gaining pre-treatment authorization for performing the work.
+If your dentist thinks that your situation may qualify, they can fill out the needed insurance forms to petition your insurance provider on your behalf in the hope of gaining pre-treatment authorization for performing the work.

 A veneered tooth.

 B) Why Lumineers® don’t usually cost less than conventional veneers.

 But this cost-savings is at least in part offset by the fact that the dental laboratory bill for the Lumineers® will likely be greater.